Assam: Bodo groups demand full implementation of peace accord, BKWAC elections

-Dhemaji: Several Bodo community organizations, including the United Bodo People’s Organization (UBPO), United Bodo People’s Forum, and All Bodo Students’ Union (ABSU), have reiterated their long-standing demands for the full implementation of the Bodo Peace Accord.
+Dhemaji: Several Bodo community organizations, including the United Bodo People’s Organization (UBPO), and All Bodo Students’ Union (ABSU), have reiterated their long-standing demands for the full implementation of the Bodo Peace Accord.

 The organizations are urging the Assam government to issue a formal notification for the formation of constituencies under the Boro Kochari Welfare Autonomous Council (BKWAC), which should include all Bodo villages outside the Bodoland Territorial Region (BTR).
 They are also calling for the swift conduct of elections for the council.